2027 Canadian Grand Prix Travel Guide

-Attend the 2026 Canadian Grand Prix in Montreal on May 22-24.
+Everything you need to know about attend the 2027 Canadian Grand Prix in Montreal (dates TBC).
 How to buy tickets, where to stay and the best ways to get to Circuit Gilles Villeneuve.

 Circuit Gilles Villeneuve on Ile Notre Dame Island in Montreal is one of Formula 1’s most enduring and most loved circuits.
 Since the enforced absence brought about by the pandemic, the event has returned with larger attendances – and lots of rainy weather – in the past few seasons, with weekend crowds of 350,000.
 The race moves to a new date in May in 2026.